Uncategorized

 • Muse

-• EEG headband which can sense and detect your attention levels.
+• EEG headband which can sense and detect your attention levels between active and calm.

-• Could be used by employers to make sure employees are focused!
+• Initially target market was for employers to make sure employees are focused!

-• Can measure stress levels and adjust your environment to help calm your thoughts.
+• Can measure your stress levels and allow you to adjust your environment to help calm your thoughts.

 • Record the electrical signals coming from the 86 billion neurons in your brain.

-• Implants in the brain provide the highest level of data quality, enabling advanced capabilities.
+• Believe that implants in the brain provide the highest level of data quality, enabling advanced capabilities.

 • Aim to enhance the human brain, eventually achieving telepathic communication.